culibraries/folio/pulumi/README.md

 #### Importing colorado.edu certificates into ACM
 When the cert is issued you will get an email.
 From this email you need to download 2 files and `cat` out 2 strings which the ACM form wants.
 You'll also need the key that you generated with the CSR.
 1. The cert itself.
 Download it in PEM encoded format.
+This is a `.cer` which you can `cat` to see and cut and paste.
 2. The private signing key that the `openssl` command generated.
 Also in PEM.
 2. The cert along with the chain.
 This is actually 4 certs in one file.
 The email refers to this as the "cert with chain".
 All of this is PEM encoded.
+This is also downloaded as a `.cer` file.

 Paste these three things into the ACM console form for importing a new cert.